 The Hunt for Animals

 As you are driving through the town or through the park for which our town is named, you may notice that you drive by clusters of cars parked along the roadside with groups of people standing nearby, perhaps pointing or taking pictures from where they stand.
 These little impromptu gatherings signify that some sort of wildlife is nearby, and you too might want to pull over to explore what all the excitement is about.
-Bears, moose, and of course bison may be lounging, play, fighting for dominance and your hunt for animals will end with beautiful photos that you will take yourself, documenting a vacation that speaks to your soul.
+Bears, moose, and of course bison may be lounging, playing, fighting for dominance and your hunt for animals will end with beautiful photos that you will take yourself, documenting a vacation that speaks to your soul.
 Bison rut season is in July and August, while the elk rut generally takes place in September and October ensuring that you will experience something special during your late summer vacation in West Yellowstone.

 History Awaits